Download PDF Manual

 Low Speed Fuel Adjustment – This is the adjustment that controls the proportion of fuel in the air/fuel mixture at idle speed.
 An adjustment that is too rich will cause the engine to load up and die at idle speed.
 A mixture that is too lean will starve the engine and cause it to race or surge.
 An extremely lean adjustment will cause the engine to die, too.

 High Speed Fuel Adjustment – This is the adjustment that controls the proportion of fuel in the air/fuel mixture at cutting speed.
-It would not be accurate to say this is the most important setting, because all of these adjustments need to be accurate for a saw to perform its best, but this is the adjustment that determines how the saw runs in the cut.
-An adjustment that is set too rich will not allow the saw to reach the RPM level necessary to build maximum power.
+It would not be correct to say this is the most important setting, because these adjustments need to be correct for a saw to perform its best, but this is the adjustment that determines how the saw runs in the cut.
+An adjustment set too rich will not allow the saw to reach the RPM level necessary to build maximum power.
 Throttle response may also be sluggish and the engine will smoke and perform poorly.
 A mixture that is too lean will allow the engine to reach an RPM level where bearing failure and cylinder seizure are likely.
 It will also lack power in the cut and tend to run very hot.